Cybergate9/meteostick.js/README.md

 `apt-get install build-essentials`

-Now you have everything you can clone:
+Now you have everything you can clone and install (package.json gets read by npm):

 `git clone https://github.com/ITWrangler/meteostick.js.git`

+`npm install`

 Hardware: FTDI VCP drivers are already on Debian so your meteostick should register on something like /dev/TTYUSB0.
 Running 'node msfirsttest.js' should confirm serial devices available.